UndefinedOffset/SortableGridField/README.md

 UPDATE YourTable SET SortOrder=SortOrder+1;
 ```

-## SilverStripe 3.1 Notice
-SortableGridField is not compatable or atleast not guarenteed to work on 3.1, I've been getting reports that there are issues at this time.

 ## @TODO
 * Optimize re-ordering of a has_many relationship when sorting on a single page
-* SilverStripe 3.1 compatability